ilmandwi24/Assigment1_IlmanDwiCahya/README.md

 ## Stack

-Stack yang digunakan didalam tugas ini
+Stack used in this assignment

 * Front-end - HTML, CSS, Javascript